albertllousas/monads-explained/readme.md

 The term 'monad' itself is weird but if you google it is even worse, you will be overflowed by a lot of cryptic blogs of functional programming trying to explain them or just being arrogant to show how smart-asses they are and how stupid you are.

-Well, this is just another one, the difference, I am not a functional expert, just one simple engineer trying to make the suffering less painful when it comes to monads.
+Well, this is just another one, the difference, I am not a functional expert, just a simple engineer trying to make the suffering less painful when it comes to monads.

 Why I am doing this?
 During my career I've been always trying to keep-up to date but also learn new things, and one of them